Kick-start collaboration in your hybrid workplace

 Zoom started out as a consumer tool and rose in popularity in early 2020 as people looked for ways to stay connected when they couldn’t meet in person.
 Its intuitive, easy-to-use format made it a top choice for friends and family to have video chats across different platforms and devices.
 As Zoom grew and became a household name, the company iterated and innovated to provide a feature-rich enterprise version that focuses on functionality more suited to the needs of businesses.
 Meetings of up to 30 hours long with up to 500 participants, unlimited cloud-based recording, and live streaming to other video platforms are some of the key additions Zoom has made that make it an excellent addition to the enterprise environment.
 Zoom also has industry-specific plans for certain verticals, such as education and healthcare, with custom capabilities geared for these unique applications.

 Did you know that Compugen is now an enterprise partner for Zoom in Canada?
-If you’re looking for more information on Zoom, we’re happy to help.
+If you’re looking for more information or think Zoom could be a solution for your business, click here and let's talk.

 If your organization is already running Microsoft Office, the ability to collaborate seamlessly within the suite of Office applications will be the key functionality you’re looking for– and Teams makes a strong case with its native integration.
 Teams offers a unified communications and collaboration hub, that allows your team to work together on Microsoft documents such as Word and Excel, store and organize files, and collaborate with colleagues without ever leaving the app.
 Teams also wins the race in extendibility with support for over 700 third-party apps, giving you the possibility of a fully-tailored platform for your organization.